inspec/inspec-aws/docs/resources/aws_iam_ssh_public_keys.md

 This InSpec audit resource has the following special matchers.
 For a full list of available matchers, please visit our [Universal Matchers page](https://www.inspec.io/docs/reference/matchers/).

-The controls will pass if the `list` method returns at least one result.
+The control passes if the `list` method returns at least one result.

 ### exist